Multi-Operator Quantum Uncertainty Relations from New Cauchy-Schwarz Inequalities: Conclusions

 This is less trivial than it may seem; the fact that any novel results appear at all in the quantum uncertainty relations comes from the overlaps themselves.
 The inequalities merely come from ignoring factors from those overlaps, such as we just described for the CS inequality.

-Therefore, there is no real advantage to using inequalities at all except to highlight the wave behavior that arises from the quantum nature of the systems being described, i.e., when position is known, momentum is uncertain, and vice versa.
-Therefore the true value of using inequalities is the \emph{simplicity} they bring to the pictures, not their tightness [because we can always just compute the quantities themselves for the tightest relation, as in \Eq{22} and \Eq{31}].
+Therefore, there are not many advantages to using inequalities except to highlight the wave behavior that arises from the quantum nature of the systems being described, i.e., when position is known, momentum is uncertain, and vice versa.
+However, the inequality form of uncertainty relations does lead to important concepts such as squeezing which has applications in metrology, and we have shown that the simplicity of our multi-operator uncertainty relations makes multi-operator squeezing tractable.
+Thus, the main benefit of using inequalities is the simplicity they can bring to comparisons of multiple observables, not their tightness [because we can always just compute the quantities themselves for the tightest relation, as in (22) and (31)].

-For instance, if \emph{tightness} is the goal, the Robertson and Schr{\"o}dinger relations in \Eq{1} could simply be amended to \begin{Equation} {104} {\sigma _A}{\sigma _B} = \sqrt {\langle {A^2}\rangle - {\langle A\rangle^2}} \sqrt {\langle {B^2}\rangle - {\langle B\rangle^2}} , \end{Equation} and no information would be lost; the right side is the tightest bound, and contains all novel quantum effects relevant to these quantities.
+For instance, if \textit{tightness} is the goal, the Robertson and Schr{\"o}dinger relations in \Eq{1} could simply be amended to \begin{Equation} {104} {\sigma _A}{\sigma _B} = \sqrt {\langle {A^2}\rangle - {\langle A\rangle^2}} \sqrt {\langle {B^2}\rangle - {\langle B\rangle^2}} , \end{Equation} and no information would be lost; the right side is the tightest bound, and contains all novel quantum effects relevant to these quantities.
 The actual Robertson and Schr{\"o}dinger relations sacrifice some information by using the CS inequalities.

-It should also be noted that although this is all very interesting, the covariance and its normalized form as the \emph{Pearson correlation} \cite{Galt,Pear,Devo} are only measures of \emph{linear} correlation, and similar restrictions apply to our generalization of it as the multivariance in \Eq{8}.
+It should also be noted that although this is all very interesting, the covariance and its normalized form as the \textit{Pearson correlation} \cite{Galt,Pear,Devo} are only measures of \textit{linear} correlation, and similar restrictions apply to our generalization of it as the multivariance in \Eq{8}.